Punjabi festivals: Vaisakhi

 Vaisakhi, also pronounced as Baisakhi marks the beginning of Hindu solar New year.
 Vaisakhi marks the first day of the month of Vaisakha and is usually celebrated on 13 or 14 April every year.
 This holiday also is known as Vaisakha Sankranti and celebrates the Solar new year, based on the Hindu Vikram Samvat calendar.

 Vaisakhi is a historical and religious festival in Hinduism.
 It is usually celebrated on 13 or 14 April every year.
 For Hindus, the festival is their traditional solar new year, a harvest festival, an occasion to bath in sacred rivers such as Ganges, Jhelum, and Kaveri, visit temples, meet friends and take part in other festivities.
 In other parts of India, the Vaisakhi festival is known by various regional names.

 In Undivided Punjab, the Hindu Shrine of Katas Raj was known for its Vaisakhi fair.
 It was attended by around 10,000 pilgrims who were mostly Hindus.
 Similarly, at the shrine of Bairagi Baba Ram Thaman, a Vaisakhi fair was held annually since 16th century CE which was attended by around 60,000 pilgrims and Bairagi saints from all over India used to throng the shrine.

-The most spectacular gathering of Vaisakhi fair is at Thakurdwara of Bhagwan Narainji at Pandori Mahatan village in Gurdaspur district of Punjab where the fair lasts for three days from 1st Vaisakha to 3rd Vaisakha.
+The Vaisakhi fair is at Thakurdwara Bhagwan Narainji at Pandori Mahatan village in Gurdaspur district of Punjab where the fair lasts for three days from 1st Vaisakha to 3rd Vaisakha.
 The celebrations start in form of procession on morning of 1st Vaisakha, carrying Mahant in a palanquin by Brahmacharis and devotees.
 After that Navgraha Puja is held and charities in money, grains and cows are done.
 At evening, Sankirtan is held in which Mahant delivers religious discourses and concludes it by distributing prasad of Patashas (candy drops).
 Pilgrims also take ritual bathings at sacred tank in the shrine.